-- The custodial parent requires child care in order for her to attend primary or secondary education.
+- The custodial parent requires child care in order for her to look for employment.

 Do I Have To Pay Half of Daycare or Child Care?

-In many states their laws require that each party pay half of daycare of child care expenses.
+In many states, their laws require that each party pay half of day care or child care expenses.
 However the law in New York State is different.
-In New York State, child care expenses are allocated between the parties in proportion to the parent’s respective incomes. using the same percentages that are used in calculating the basic child support payment.
+In New York State, child care expenses are allocated between the parties in proportion to the parent’s respective incomes, using the same percentages that are used in calculating the basic child support payment.

 What Type Of Child Care Can The Custodial Parent Use?

 Expensive nannies may also qualify, especially in high income situations.
-I had a case where both parents were emergency room physicians, and the mother often worked 12 hour night shifts and double shifts, so required a nanny to live in her home during these periods
+I had a case where both parents were emergency room physicians, and the mother often worked 12 hour night shifts and double shifts, so she required a nanny to live in her home during these periods.

 Can I Challenge The Amount Of Childcare Cost As Excessive?

-If the custodial parent lives locally, support magistrates and judges are familiar with typical costs of day care or babysitters in the area.
+If the custodial parent lives locally, support magistrates and judges are familiar with the typical costs of day care or babysitters in the area.
 The magistrate will probably not limit reimbursement based upon the cost of the cheapest provider available, and may be very reluctant to limit reimbursement at all in high income situations.
-The non custodial parent will have to be prepared to present some kind of admissible evidence as to the average cost of day care or child care in the local area.

 If you are going to resolve your child support case by using a written agreement, you or your lawyer should try to include a clause that either the payments will be made directly to the day care or preschool or require that the mother provide bills and/ or receipts within a certain time after she pays in order to qualify for reimbursement.